Moving Away from Non-Free Software

 One of the most significant selling points of smartphones is getting our daily dose of entertainment anywhere.
 We consume a lot of content in apps such as Instagram, Facebook, YouTube, etc. While the services themselves are closed source, you can still maintain privacy by using open source clients for these services.

 NewPipe is a lightweight client for YouTube, and despite being lightweight, it's feature-packed.
 It can do everything that the official YouTube app can do and much more.
 You can download videos to your storage, set the default video quality, play videos in picture-in-picture or the background, play only audio, which essentially makes YouTube a music streaming service, and much more.
 To top it all off, it blocks all ads on YouTube so you can enjoy your favorite content without interruption.

-Infinity for Reddit is a beautifully designed Reddit client that’s very minimal.
+(Update: Reddit has paywalled their APIs, leading to almost third party apps getting killed.
+Infinity will be switching to a paid model in the future.)
+Infinity for Reddit is a beautifully designed Reddit client that's very minimal.
 As with most apps in this list, it blocks ads.
 It has a neat feature called Lazy Mode, which scrolls through posts automatically for you.

 VLC Media Player is a cross-platform media player software that supports a wide range of codecs.
 It can handle files in your storage in addition to streaming media directly from the internet.
 There are quite a few features that come in handy such as the picture-in-picture mode, which plays the media in a pop-up window, enabling you to use other apps simultaneously.

 FairEmail is a FOSS email client that can manage your Gmail, Yahoo Mail, Outlook, and just about every email provider.
 All your email accounts can be managed from a single app, as you can add unlimited accounts in one unified inbox, making your email experience not only private but also productive.